 It’s well known that teaching is a stressful job.

-Burn out happens when teachers, who typically get into the job with dreams of making the world a better place and helping others, start feeling exhausted, defeated, overwhelmed or even apathetic.
+Burn out happens when teachers, or even teacher assistants, who typically get into the job with dreams of making the world a better place and helping others, start feeling exhausted, defeated, overwhelmed or even apathetic.

 They also overwhelming tend to feel under-appreciated by parents, students, school leadership, and especially the school districts.

 Thus, these teachers may start to feel that no matter how hard they work they will never move the needle forward or meet the impossible standards set for them.
 The stress many teachers are under leads to a number of terrible consequences.